Celdama/shopping-cart/README.md

 ### Cart itself

 - Once a user has submitted their order, the amount on the cart itself should adjust.
+[DONE]

 ### Page